2017–18 St. Louis Blues season: March

-Jaden Schwartz (LW), was voted One of the Most Underrated Players, receiving 6.8% of the players' votes in the NHLPA Player Poll, second only to the 8.6% received by Niklas Backstrom (Washington Capitals).
+Jaden Schwartz (LW), was voted One of the Most Underrated Players, receiving 6.8% of the players' votes in the NHLPA Player Poll, second only to the 8.6% received by Nicklas Backstrom (Washington Capitals).
 Playing 52 games of the 72 through March 19 this season, Schwartz ranks third on the club in points (51).
 He has 20 goals, 31 assists and a team-leading plus/minus rating of plus-19.

-Going into the March 21 game against the Boston Bruins, the Blues are 19-9-1 (.672) against Eastern Conference teams, which is the third-best win percentage among Western Conference teams.
+Going into the March 21 game against the Boston Bruins, the Blues are 19–9–1 (.672) against Eastern Conference teams, which is the third-best win percentage among Western Conference teams.
 Their third consecutive overtime win that evening, against the Bruins gave the Blues a 20-9-1 (.683) win percentage against Eastern Conference teams.
-They are 20-19-4 (.512) win percentage against Western Conference teams.
+They are 20–19–4 (.512) win percentage against Western Conference teams.
 The win (40-28-5, 85 points) pushed the Blues into 9th place, two points behind the Los Angeles Kings for the second Western wild card, and three points behind the Colorado Avalanche for the first wild card spot.
-The Bruins (45-17-10; 100 points) joined the Tampa Bay Lightning in a playoff spot from the Eastern Conference.
+The Bruins (45–17–10; 100 points) joined the Tampa Bay Lightning in a playoff spot from the Eastern Conference.
 The Nashville Predators are the only team to secure a spot in the post-season from the Western Conference.

 Vladimir Tarasenko returned to the lineup for the March 23 game, missing two games after injured in the March 17 game.

 Carl Gunnarsson (D) left the March 23 game after a lower-body injury in the first period, after colliding with an opposing player and fell into the boards.
 In 62 games this season, Gunnarsson has scored five goals and four assists (9 points), with a plus-15 rating.
 He tore his left knee ACL, and will miss the final eight games of the regular season and the playoffs.
 He will undergo surgery once the swelling subsides, and will be re-evaluated in six months.
 He played in 63 games, penalized for 22 minutes.

 The Blues got back into the playoff picture, as the first wild-card team with their sixth consecutive win on March 27, with six games remaining.
 They are 43-28-5 (91 points), good for fourth place in the Central Division and seventh place in the Western Conference.
 Four of the six wins have come in overtime.